rileylum/accessibility-code-refractor/README.md

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](./assets/images/accessibility-code-refractor-screengrab.png)

-## Installation

-No installation required.

 ## Usage

 The completed website can be viewed at: insert github pages link

 ## Credits

-Original code provided by Adelaide University and Trilogy Coding Bootcamp.

 I found the following website useful for reference: